cuiyh980826/getandcleandata/README.md

 3. meanfeature.txt: detail information about variables in the output dataset
 4. readme.md: explain  how the program work

-These files will be submitted to the github repo:
+These files will be submitted to the github repo : "https://github.com/cuiyh980826/getandcleandata/"

 Function by run_analysis.R
 ===========================